reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you want to delete project integrations with Jira and link your project with global configurations, please perform actions described below:

-1. Login as ADMIN or Project Manager
+1. Login as an ADMIN or Project Manager

 2. Go to Project Settings > Integrations